-This Nursing Center is a “for-profit” home providing care and services to the residents and visitors of Charleston and Charleston County, South Carolina.
-The 160-certified bed Long-Term Care Home is located at:
+This Center is a 160-certified bed Facility providing services to residents of Charleston and Charleston County, South Carolina.
+The "for-profit" Long-Term Care Home is located at:

 2375 Baker Hospital Boulevard

 In addition to providing 24-hour skilled nursing care, the facility also offers other services including:

 - Pulmonary rehabilitation